 Engines, drive & performance

 When you aren't thinking about getting up to speed, the Kona Hybrid driving experience closely matches the petrol equivalents, sitting between the comfort-orientated Citroen C3 Aircross and the slightly sharper SEAT Arona.
 It's happiest when driven gently, as it’s very quiet and switches between electric and petrol power almost imperceptibly.
 Trying to coax the car to drive using just electric power can also prove quite addictive.

 Interior & comfort

 The Kona Hybrid might be closely based on the standard car but there are some changes inside.
 White trim now surrounds the gear selector and air vents but more significantly, Hyundai has updated the infotainment system.
 The brand's latest setup has a 10.25-inch touchscreen, serving up a wider aspect ratio that can show more information at once.
 A split-screen mode can simultaneously show your directions and media, for example, and the graphics and user interface are clear and logical.
 For the facelifted car, every version now gets a digital instrument cluster as well.

-Trim levels are SE, Premium and Premium SE, and while SE versions make do with a seven-inch infotainment screen, it does at least still feature Android Auto and Apple CarPlay, as well as a rear-view camera.
-You also get rear parking sensors, climate control and 16-inch alloy wheels.
+Trim levels are SE Connect, Premium and Ultimate.
+Every version features an impressive infotainment setup, along with Android Auto and Apple CarPlay.
+There's also a rear-view camera, rear parking sensors, climate control and 16-inch alloy wheels.
 Hopping up to Premium brings 18-inch alloy wheels, a Krell premium sound system, BlueLink remote connectivity, heated seats and steering wheel, front parking sensors, keyless entry and wireless smartphone charging.
 The top Ultimate versions feature LED headlights, a head-up display, heated rear seats, ventilated front seats and advanced safety technology.

 Practicality & boot space